-487 recaptures recorded unique individuals for a recapture rate of 10.3%.
+There were 487 recaptures recorded forfor 432 unique individuals for a recapture rate of 10.3% of tagged fish.
+Recaptures of marked P. filamentosus were reported up to a decade after tagging with the most recent fish reported in October of 2003 (Okamoto 1993, Kobayashi et al. 2008).
 Individuals recaptured by OTP personnel were outfitted with an additional tag following procedures similar to their initial capture.
 For each individual, the location of capture (DAR statistical reporting grid), length at tagging, and date of capture were recorded.
 Local commercial and recreational fishers were made aware of the program through fliers distributed at the local fish markets, to fish dealers, at fishing supply outlets, and posted at small boat harbors.
 Fishers were incentivized to report the location, depth, fork length, and date that tagged fish were landed with a $10 reward.

-Tagging Data
+Tagging Data Management

 The data collected by OTP was entered into an Excel spreadsheet with subsequent analysis performed in R (R Core Team 2014) and the Bayesian statistical software WinBUGS (Spiegelhalter et al. 2003).
-Fish were removed from the dataset if they were not thespecies of interest, if no recapture was reported, or if there was no record of the tag identification number.
+Fish were removed from the dataset if they were not the correct species of interest, if no recapture was reported, or if there was no record of the tag identification number.
 Fork lengths for the remaining fish recorded at tagging and recapture were transformed from inches to centimeters prior to model fitting.
 Observed growth (Δl) and time at liberty (Δt) were calculated for each fish.
 If an individual was recaptured on more than one occasion, Δl and Δt were calculated between the first marking event and the last recapture so as to not violate assumptions of independence.
-Fish with Δt less than 60 days were excluded from the
+Fish with Δt less than 60 days were excluded from the dataset.
+This was done because growth recorded during this window of time was thought to be more likely the result of measurement error.
+Applying this filter removed nearly all fish for which negative growth was reported.

-Parameter Estimation from Tagging Data
+Parameter Estimation from Tagging Data: Bayesian Approach

-Growth parameters were estimated for the P. filamentosus tagging data following the Bayesian methodology of Zhang et al. (2009) and maximum likelihood methodology of Laslett et al. (2002.
+Growth parameters were estimated for the P. filamentosus tagging data following the Bayesian methodology of Zhang et al. (2009).
 This approach uses a Fabens version of the von Bertalanffy growth curve but allows the parameters to vary among individuals.
 Hence the length upon recapture is expressed as:

 (E1) Li,j= L∞,i(1-e-KiAi+ti,j)

 This is parameterized such that Li,j is the length of individual i for the jth recapture, ti,j is the time-at-liberty for individual i for the jth recapture, Ai is the relative age of individual i at tagging (age minus T0), and Ki and L∞,i are the von Bertalanffy growth parameters for the ith individual.
-Thesendividual parameters were drawn from Gaussian distributions defining the population mean values for K and L∞.
+These individual parameters were drawn from Gaussian distributions defining the population mean values for K and L∞.
 Uninformative priors were used for all input parameters, using Gaussian, gamma, beta, and uniform distributions following the approach of Zhang et al. (2009).
-The WinBUGS code for performing this analysis is in Appendix 1.
+The WinBUGS code for performing this analysis is provided in Appendix 1.